Alabama’s Tagovailoa hurt in Missouri game

 He trotted off the field but headed to Alabama’s medical tent.
 His parents joined him in the tent.

 Wide receivers Henry Ruggs III and DeVonta Smith suffered apparent leg injuries.
 Smith didn’t return in the second half after a 57-yard catch.
-Ruggs appeared to have his right leg twisted by a Missouri defender on a tackle and walked to the locker room.
+Ruggs appeared to have his right leg twisted by a Missouri defender on a tackle and walked to the locker room, but returned to the game.

-Backup Jalen Hurts, who started the past two years, replaced him.
+Backup Jalen Hurts, who started the past two years, replaced Tagovailoa.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25